NYU-CAL/JetFit/README.md

 # JetFit
 Gamma-ray Burst Afterglow Light Curve Fitting Tool.

-JetFit package can fit the GRB afterglow light curves using boosted fireball model (details see [Wu \& MacFadyen (2018)](https://iopscience.iop.org/article/10.3847/1538-4357/aae9de)).
-It is based on the ScaleFit ([Ryan et al. (2015)](http://iopscience.iop.org/article/10.1088/0004-637X/799/1/3/pdf)).
-JetFit is in some state between alpha and beta.
+The JetFit package can fit GRB afterglow light curves using the "boosted fireball" structured jet model [Duffell \& MacFadyen (2013)](https://iopscience.iop.org/article/10.1088/2041-8205/776/1/L9/meta) (for details see [Wu \& MacFadyen (2018)](https://iopscience.iop.org/article/10.3847/1538-4357/aae9de).
+The light curve computation is based on the ScaleFit package ([Ryan, van Eerten, MacFadyen \& Zhang (2015)](http://iopscience.iop.org/article/10.1088/0004-637X/799/1/3/pdf)).
+JetFit is currently in some state between alpha and beta.

 `Table.h5` contains the characteristic spectral functions, which are used to generate synthetic light curves.
 The table is almost the same as the table used in [Wu \& MacFadyen (2018)](https://iopscience.iop.org/article/10.3847/1538-4357/aae9de).
 We are improving the table by increasing resolution, adding synchrotron absorption and wind circumburst medium.
 Hopefully, it will come out pretty soon.